FÉILE FIDELMA 2019 OFFICIALLY ANNOUNCED FOR SEPTEMBER 6-8, 2019 IN CASHEL!!

 Professor Ed Rielly, one of our earliest and long serving members, who co-edited The Sister Fidelma Mysteries: The Historical Novels of Peter Tremayne (2012) with David R. Wooten, has just published an autobiographical account of his early childhood.

-BUY YOUR COPY OF THE FIRST FIDELMA GRAPHIC NOVEL BY CLICKING THE ABOVE GRAPHIC!!
+BUY YOUR COPY OF THE FIRST (AND SECOND!!)
+FIDELMA GRAPHIC NOVEL BY CLICKING THE ABOVE GRAPHIC!!

 Transceltic is a website devoted to the six Celtic Nations: Ireland, Isle of Man, Scotland, Wales, Cornwall and Brittany.
 The folks behind the site promote transcelticism: bringing the six Celtic nations closer together, and dedicated to increasing the awareness